learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ## Learning Goals

-- Identify a _remote_ repository
 - Copy a repository to your local machine with `git clone`
 - List remotes with `git remote`
 - Duplicate other organizations' repositories into your own via GitHub with `git fork`

 ## Introduction

-Now that we've created local Git repositories, we can create logged histories of our projects.
-What's great about Git and [open source](https://opensource.com/resources/what-open-source) is that lots of people are _doing the exact same thing_ all around the world all the time.
+Git repositories let us create logged histories of the versions of the files we "track."
+Just think, right now, around the world people are using Git to track their projects: Star Trek Fan Fiction, resumes, Ruby Code, JavaScript code, PhD theses, etc.

+Git not only lets you track files in a local repo on your machine, ou can "share" your repo on the internet so that others can use your code.
+In this lesson we'll discuss how to get others' repositories.

-Our next step is to learn how to get others' repositories.
-In a later lesson we'll cover how to push our locally-created repositories onto the internet so that others can see our projects.
-But one step at a time.
+In a later lesson we'll cover how to push _our_ locally-created repositories onto the internet so that others can see our projects.

-## Identify a _remote_ Repository

-To work with or collaborate on any Git project, you need to be able to manage your _remote_ repositories.
-Remote repositories are versions of a repository that are hosted online—typically, on GitHub.

 ## Copy a Repository to Your Local Machine with `git clone`

-We use `git clone` to copy someone else's remote copy of their local repository to our machine.
+We use `git clone` to copy someone else's repo from the internet to our _local_ machine.
+We are not getting _their_ repo from their local machine.
+Instead, they must have already "mirrored" their _local_ repository onto the internet.
+In Git-speak we'd say they would have had to have created a _remote repository_: a copy of their local repository, but on the internet.

+Let's get the code for the popular ReactJS framework.

 1. Navigate to the https://github.com/facebook/react repository
 2. Click the "Clone or Download" green button on the right.